-Are Drug Overdoses Causing Skyrocketing Rate of Deaths among FL Inmates?
+Are Drug Overdoses Causing Skyrocketing Death Rates among FL Inmates?

 The Florida Department of Corrections recently released a report counting the number of lives lost in the prison system last year, and people are scrambling to figure out the why and how of what is happening behind bars.
 The total deaths in Florida prisons came to 428, a number that is 20 percent higher than any recent year.
 Additionally, the average age of death was much younger than what has been normal for past years.
 Are drug overdoses responsible for the spike in deaths and the plummeting average age of death among Florida inmates?